 Another day, another issue – this time with an on-premises environment with a ridiculously complicated architecture and an absolute ton of pipelines.
 There are plenty of ways to fix this particular issue (because there are plenty of reasons), and after ferocious googling (and a very brief binging just to see if Microsoft had found something Google hadn’t), the trail ran cold and I felt like nobody had run into the…Continue reading How to fix a 403.18 in a virtual application?

-Reading Time: 8 minutes.
 This article explains how to enable custom scripting for any SharePoint site collection.
-Different instructions and solutions apply to SharePoint Online, and on-premises scenarios (SharePoint Server 2013, 2016 and probably 2019).
-Different solutions resolve the issue for different target sites: Modern SharePoint Team Sites (attached…Continue reading 5 ways to enable Custom Scripts for a SharePoint site collection
+This is functionally equivalent to setting setting “-DenyAddAndCustomizePages 0” or disabling the NoScript feature.
+Different instructions and solutions apply to SharePoint Online, and on-premises scenarios (SharePoint Server 2013, 2016, and probably 2019) – so see below for all of them.
+Different solutions are required to resolve the issue for different target sites: Modern SharePoint Team Sites (attached…Continue reading 5 ways to enable Custom Scripts for a SharePoint site collection

-Reading Time: 5 minutes.
 Debugging SharePoint On-Premises configuration issues is the best thing since sliced bread, right?
 This post is about allowing/enabling Anonymous Access to a site collection – a simple configuration, that “simply works” like once every ten times you try it.